CONSULTATION FEE RANGE

-There was no success regarding marijuana policy reform in the state’s 2022 legislative session, even though 81% of Tennessee voters favor some form of legalization.
+There has been no success regarding marijuana policy reform in the state, even though 81% of Tennessee voters favor some form of legalization.

 This guide outlines what is required to access the existing low-THC oil program.
 If you’re hoping to get a TN medical card and access MMJ, you’re in for a major disappointment.

 Tennessee has yet to decriminalize the possession of small amounts of marijuana.
 Therefore, if you’re caught with any amount, you could spend up to a year in prison.
 The sale of half an ounce or more is a felony, with a possible jail term of six years the penalty.